banksy-git/nbreak-econet/README.md

 ![Hardware schematic](docs/Schematic.png)

+*-Schematic note: The clock pins in a previous version of this schematic were reversed, as stated in _The Econet System User Guide_ however this was not correct and later documentation shows them reversed.

 **Note:** Power the RS485 driver modules from **3.3 V**.

 Final assembly complete with Econet plug ready for use: